 But I always say I love visiting religious buildings around the world because, regardless of the holy aspect, they always provide a moment of peace and quiet in often hectic journeys.

-So I treated my hour at Christ Church as just that, and hour of peacefulness in a beautiful building that was constructed way back in the 12th century.
+So I treated myself to an hour at Christ Church as just that, 60 minutes of peacefulness in a beautiful building that was constructed way back in the 12th century.

 Most of the service was sung by the choir – the Cathedral Choir is made up of 16 boys and 12 men – with just a couple of readings done by members of the congregation and a prayer or two said by the priest.